CormacMcCarthy/Latin-101/hw7.md

 Iuno and Venus and Minerua layed claim to beauty for themselves.

 5. Ulysses fluctibus iactabatur; Leucothea balteum **ei** dedit et **sibi** pectus uinciret.
-Ulysses was tossing about by the wave; Leucothea gave him the belt and he bound his own chest.
+Ulysses was tossing about by the waves; Leucothea gave him the garment and he bound his own chest.

 6. Achelous fluuius in omnes figuras **se** immutabat. **hic** cum Hercule propter Deianirae coniugium pugnauit, et in taurum **se** conuertit.
-Achelous was changing herslef
+Achelous was changing herself into all figures.
+He fought with Hercules